About

 Jen Thorpe is a feminist writer and researcher.

-Jen has published three feminist essay collections, two novels, one full-length non-fiction, and two children’s books.
+Jen has published three feminist essay collections, two novels, one full-length non-fiction, and three children’s books.
 She also has pieces in two collections.
 Find out more about them in the Books tab above.
 Her first novel, The Peculiars, was long listed for the Sunday Times Fiction Prize (2017) and the Etisalat Fiction Prize (2017).
 Her second novel, The Fall, was long listed for the Sunday Times CNA Fiction Prize (2021).
+For recent writing, take a look at her blog and subscribe, here.

 Jen was born in South Africa, and has lived in five of its nine provinces.
 She attended university at Rhodes University between 2003 and 2008 where she completed her Bachelor of Arts in Politics and Philosophy, her Bachelor of Arts Honours in Politics, and received a Masters in Politics with distinction for her thesis focussing on raunch culture and feminism.
 In 2014 she received a Masters in Creative Writing from the University of Cape Town, where she began writing her first novel – The Peculiars.

 Jen has worked with local and international organisations to write about and research gender equality.
-These organisations include the Rape Crisis Cape Town Trust, Parliament of South Africa, the United Nations Children’s Fund, the Organisation for Economic Development and Cooperation, the Open Society Foundation for South Africa, the World Bank, and the Girl Effect.
-She was appointed a Commissioner for Gender Equality in 2019 where she served until the end of January 2020.
-Find out more about her career as a gender policy specialist here, or watch some of her interviews, here.
+These organisations include the Girl Effect, GIZ, the Rape Crisis Cape Town Trust, Parliament of South Africa, the Commission for Gender Equality, the United Nations Children’s Fund, the Organisation for Economic Development and Cooperation, the Open Society Foundation for South Africa, and the World Bank.
+Find out more about her career as a gender policy specialist here.

 If you’d like to get in touch with Jen for information or to commission her to write for you or your organisation, find her details on the contact page.